Django (character): Django

 Django is a 1966 Spaghetti Western directed by Sergio Corbucci starring Franco Nero as Django; a dismissed Union soldier who fought in the American Civil War.
 The film is set in 1869, four years after the end of the Civil War.
-After arriving in a bleak, mud-drenched town in the American Southwest and dragging a coffin behind him, Django gets caught up in a violent race war between a gang of Mexican bandits, led by General Hugo, and a clan of militants under the command of the sadistic Major Jackson.
+After arriving in a bleak, mud-drenched town in the American Southwest and dragging a coffin behind him, Django gets caught up in a violent race war between exiled Mexican revolutionaries, led by General Hugo, and a gang of militant neo confederates led by Major Jackson.
 Armed with a deadly Mitrailleuse volley gun, Django proceeds to play both sides against each other in the pursuit of money and, ultimately, revenge against Jackson; the Major having murdered his wife years before.

 Django Strikes Again

 Twenty years after the events in the first Django, the title character has left the violent life of a gunslinger to become a monk.
 Living in seclusion in a monastery, he wants no more of the violent actions he perpetrated.
 Suddenly, he learns from a dying former lover that some time ago he had a young daughter, who has been kidnapped along with other children who are now working for a ruthless Belgian criminal known as El Diablo (The Devil) Orlowsky, who is an arms dealer and slave trader.
 The children and other prisoners work in Orlowsky's mine, from which he hopes to get rich from the spoils.
 Determined to find his daughter and nail the bad guys, Django gets some arms and goes on the warpath against Orlowsky's private army.